wolli112/matrix_clock-temperature_proximity/README.md

 #### To protect the ESP Pin from 5V, connected a step down converter (3,3 V) between Echo from SR04 and ESP Pin D0 !

-## The following MicroPython modules are required, from these sources
+## The following MicroPython modules are required, from these sources:
 ### MAX7219
 https://github.com/mcauser/micropython-max7219
 ### HS-SR04
 https://github.com/rsc1975/micropython-hcsr04
 ### DS18B20
 Module ds18x20 from MicroPython

+## Construction:
+The display is mounted on the front of the slot, the ESP on the back of the slot.
+The slot with the display must be installed first, then the SR04 can be installed in the upper part.
+The DS18B20 is installed in such a way that it looks out of the back of the case so that it can measure the room temperature.